 Diverticulosis (the pockets / pouches in the bowel wall – the non-scary one) is extremely common, & often picked up during tests for other conditions.
-About 1/3 of the Aussie population over 45 years, & 2/3 of those over 85 years is effected & it’s one condition we get asked about often at our goodMix market stalls (must be the best poos ever signs)!?
+About 1/3 of the Aussie population over 45 years, & 2/3 of those over 85 years are affected & it’s one condition we get asked about often at our goodMix market stalls (must be the best poos ever signs)!?

 Can I still eat seeds?

 Most people with diagnosed diverticulosis will have been advised to avoid nuts & seeds completely by their Dr / friends / family, due to the supposed risk of them getting ‘stuck’ in the pockets – causing pain, irritation & more serious complications like infection & peritonitis (which can be life-threatening as well as extremely painful).￼

 ￼There is actually zero scientific proof / data that this actually happens, though many drs & patients will swear that it does!
 It seems to be one of those things which will be a huge issue for some people & a complete non-issue for the majority, & one which will depend on many other variables.
 Diverticulitis is not just a simple result of the combination of bowel pockets & nut/seed consumption!